jasonli0616/PythonMySequel/docs/getting_started/examples/connecting.md

-# Connecting to MySQL
+# Connecting to SQL

-To use PythonMySequel, you must have a [MySQL](getting_started/installation.md) server to connect to.
+To use PythonMySequel, you must have either a [MySQL server or SQLite database](getting_started/installation.md) to connect to.

+#### MySQL
-PythonMySequel uses a [`Connection`](api_reference/connection.md) object to manage the database.
+PythonMySequel uses a [`Connection`](api_reference/connection.md) object to manage the database.\
 You can connect to the server when initializing the instance.
 ```python
 import pythonmysequel